alexander16108/LeaderBoard/README.md

 ![image](https://user-images.githubusercontent.com/60612329/128012684-95ba7130-cc45-4bd6-8940-1c8545c120b6.png)

+## Description

+In this activity you will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+You should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
+In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.

           The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external [Leaderboard API service]().

 ## Built With